markmandel/nodejs-docker-and-kubernetes/provision/deployment/README.md

 ## Create the initial Replication Controller and Service

-This will deploy sukie:0.1 to Kubernetes, and set up 3 instances of the container across the cluster.
+This will deploy the `sukie:0.1` Docker image to Kubernetes, and start 3 instances of the container across the cluster, and create the `sukie` service, which exposes these containers.

 ```bash
 make create